-III.7.2.1 Probationary appointments made at the Librarian I to IV ranks shall involve a probationary term of two (2) years and, if recommended by the Library Personnel Committee, an extension of one (1) year, the total probationary period not to exceed three (3) years.
+- III.7.2.1 Probationary appointments made at the Librarian I to IV ranks shall involve a probationary term of two (2) years and, if recommended by the Library Personnel Committee, an extension of two (2) years, the total probationary period not to exceed four (4) years.
 In exceptional cases where an appointment to Librarian III or IV is made of a person with a proven record of outstanding professional qualifications, a permanent appointment may be awarded immediately upon appointment, but only after the procedures outlined in III.7.1 have been followed.
-When an initial limited term appointment is converted to a probationary appointment, the limited term of service shall be accredited as the equivalent of probationary service provided that the candidate agrees.

-III.7.2.2 A member holding an initial probationary appointment in the Library shall be considered for permanency in the second year, such consideration to be initiated not less than nine (9) months before the end of the initial two-year appointment.
+When an initial limited term appointment is converted to a probationary appointment, the limited term of service shall be accredited as the equivalent of probationary service provided that the candidate agrees. - III.7.2.2 A member holding an initial probationary appointment in the Library may be considered for permanency in the second year, such consideration to be initiated not less than nine (9) months before the end of the initial two-year appointment. - III.7.2.3 A member who elects to defer consideration for permanency beyond the second (2nd) year of the initial two-year appointment shall instead be considered for a probationary reappointment during that second (2nd) year and considered for permanency in the fourth (4th) year, not less than nine (9) months before the end of the probationary appointment.